fbpx

 Social security contribution payable by the employer in the month

 That is a lot of money taken off your gross salary every month and the strange thing is that we find with dealing with expats every day that most of them do not have a clue as to why they are losing so much of their gross income.
 To be fair that German state takes a lot, but they also give a lot back if you know your way around the system.
+In the following two articles, we will show you ways of saving taxes and social security costs whilst having better health care cover and building for your future.

 Public vs Private Health Insurance in Germany